Ed Lazowska

 Edward Delano Lazowska (born August 3, 1950) is an American computer scientist.
-He is a professor, and the Bill & Melinda Gates Chair emeritus, at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+He is the Bill & Melinda Gates Chair Emeritus in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, having "retired" in 2025 after 48 years on the faculty.

 Scholarship

 Lazowska’s research and teaching have concerned the design, implementation, and analysis of high-performance computing and communication systems, and, more recently, the techniques and technologies of data-intensive science.

 He co-authored the definitive textbook on computer system performance analysis using queuing network models, contributed to several early object-oriented distributed systems, and co-developed widely used approaches to kernel and system design in areas such as thread management, high-performance local and remote communication, load sharing, cluster computing, and the effective use of the underlying architecture by the operating system.

 From 2008 to 2017 he served as the Founding Director of the University of Washington eScience Institute, one of three partners (along with Berkeley and New York University) in the Data Science Environments effort sponsored by the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation.